 An estimated 75 million Americans have high blood pressure, which means they have a higher risk of having a heart attack or stroke.
 Toni Harrison, MD, ABAARM, FAARM, offers blood pressure screening, as well as advanced diagnostic testing to thoroughly evaluate your cardiovascular health, and customized treatment to bring your blood pressure back to normal.
 To schedule an appointment, call the office in Paradise Valley, Arizona, or use the online booking feature.
+We are happy to serve our patients in Paradise Valley, Scottsdale, and Phoenix, AZ.

 Normal blood pressure occurs as the flow of blood pushes against blood vessel walls.
 Your blood pressure changes depending on the health of the vessel walls, the strength of your heartbeat, and the total amount of blood circulating through your body.